Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\subsection{Pattern 1 – Snapshotting}
+\subsubsection{Pattern 1 – Snapshotting}

-\begin{description} \item [Summary]: Get a snapshot of the global state and SCs on the source BC.
+\paragraph{\textit{Summary}.} Get a snapshot of states, smart contracts, and transactions on the source blockchain.

-\item [Context]: Accounts, states, and SCs used by the concert application need to be migrated to the target BC.
-Concert application is currently active; hence, states keep changing due to the arrival of new TXs.
+\paragraph{\textit{Context}.} The latest states and transactions of all accounts and smart contracts of the concert application need to be migrated to the target blockchain.
+Source blockchain is currently active; hence, the global state continues to change as new transactions arrive.
+The state to be migrated is already aggregated on the source blockchain.

-\item [Problem]: How to get a complete list of states and SCs on the source BC before migration?
+\paragraph{\textit{Problem}.} How to get a complete account of states, smart contracts, and transactions on the source blockchain before migration?